NotStrahinja/cquiry/DOCS.md

 Enter - select

 ## Context
-The library requires a context to be passed to each function (`QC_Context`).
+The library requires a context to be passed to each function (`CQ_Context`).

-It can be initialized with `QC_DEFAULT_CONTEXT` for basic usage, or you can initialize it yourself and fully customize it.
+It can be initialized with `CQ_DEFAULT_CONTEXT` for basic usage, or you can initialize it yourself and fully customize it.

 ### Struct